-Title: Associate Professor of Law and Director, Faculty Research and Development
+Title: Associate Professor, Assistant Dean for Global Engagement, & Director of Faculty Research and Development

 Office: Room 305

 Selected Works - bepress: http://works.bepress.com/sarah_cravens/